Best Bug Out Locations in America

 Certain locations have other things to consider as well.
 For example, if you’re bugging out to the central U.S. you may need to be aware of tornadoes and other extreme weather.
 If you live in Utah, prepping is practically a way of life due to the influence of the LDS church.
 Every place has positive things about it that could easily outweigh the things that we’ve discussed above.

-This was just a brief overview of some of the things you should consider when you’re trying to find the .
+This was just a brief overview of some of the things you should consider when you’re trying to find the best bug out locations.
 Any number of things could make a certain area perfect for you or make an otherwise great place not work.
 It all comes down to the needs of you and your family!